dtaylor222/GettingAndCleanigDataAssignment/README.md

 * bind together subject activity and 'X' data for our temp data set
 * this is then melted to reduce it to 4 columns as melted_df
 * which are then summarised as the tidy_df
+* which is then melted to the tidiest_df
-* which is output to file tidy.txt
+* which is output to file tidy_data.txt

 temp_df is left in the environment so you can see the 'raw' extract from the data

 melted_df is left in the environment so you can see the narrowed form prior to summary

-temp_df is there as well so you can compare it to the tidy.txt table you will load in
+tidy_df is left in the environment so you can see the wide form of summary